-Over the past few months we have compiled answers to all the questions we are being asked in relation to the coronavirus pandemic.
-We have categorised these by theme, use the links below to navigate to each of the pages.
+We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

 How long will it take to process my application for initial registration as a pharmacy technician?